Behind the board. All photos taken at TMF studios, New York City, during the BETTY Carnival sessions in October 1999.

 To Carl's discography

 Streaming audio of Carl's answers can be heard by clicking on the player alongside each question.
-For help in playing music, see our Playing Audio page in the Big Help Desk.

 How do you explain what you do at parties?